JeffreySamuel/canny_edge_detection_in_FPGA/README.md

  b) If the edge strength of the current pixel is the largest compared to the other pixels in the mask with the same direction (e.g., a pixel that is pointing in the y-direction will be compared to the pixel above and below it in the vertical axis), the value will be preserved.
 Otherwise, the value will be suppressed.

 The algorithm categorizes the continuous gradient directions into a small set of discrete directions, and then moves a 3x3 filter over the output of the previous step (that is, the edge strength and gradient directions).
 At every pixel, it suppresses the edge strength of the center pixel (by setting its value to 0) if its magnitude is not greater than the magnitude of the two neighbors in the gradient direction.
 Note that the sign of the direction is irrelevant, i.e. north–south is the same as south–north and so on.

+__4.Double Thresholding__

+After application of non-maximum suppression, remaining edge pixels provide a more accurate representation of real edges in an image.
+However, some edge pixels remain that are caused by noise and color variation.
+In order to account for these spurious responses, it is essential to filter out edge pixels with a weak gradient value and preserve edge pixels with a high gradient value.

+This is accomplished by selecting high and low threshold values.
+If an edge pixel’s gradient value is higher than the high threshold value, it is marked as a strong edge pixel.
+If an edge pixel’s gradient value is smaller than the high threshold value and larger than the low threshold value, it is marked as a weak edge pixel.
+If an edge pixel's gradient value is smaller than the low threshold value, it will be suppressed.
+The two threshold values are empirically determined and their definition will depend on the content of a given input image.